ARTIST | EDUCATOR | LEADER

 CUT PAPER

 Papel picado is a traditional, Mexican decorative craft made by cutting elaborate designs into sheets of tissue paper.
-There is a type of humility, simplicity, and delight in papel picado.
+There is humility, simplicity, and delight in papel picado.
 It forever reminds me of my mother, who loved the folkloric México-mágico of her childhood and subsequently shared this love with my sister and me.
 In this body of work, I innovate on papel picado to depict immersive, fantastical landscapes.

 PAINTINGS